ten-protocol/go-ten/tools/walletextension/README.md

 - **`--encryptionKeySource`**
   Source of the encryption key for the gateway database.
   Can be:
-  - empty: read from sealed key (default),
+  - empty: read from a previously sealed key inside the enclave (default),
-  - URL of another gateway to perform key exchange,
-  - `new`: generate a new key (only if no sealed key exists).
+  - `new`: generate a new random key (only if no sealed key exists),
+  - `hex:<32-byte-hex>`: import the key directly from a hex value (disaster‑recovery only; key is not derived or sealed elsewhere),
+  - URL of another gateway to perform remote key exchange (this node becomes a key requester and calls `POST <url>/admin/key-exchange/`).

 - **`--enableTLS`**
   Enable TLS/HTTPS on the HTTP port.
 Default: `false`.